Najdeski, Henry Peter

 Nixon, Richard Milhouse

 Page 110 in the book Pioneers resting in historic Lindenwood by Paulison, Arthur Marion, 1905-1989, 1785-1862, Pioneer Presbyterian, a founder of the Fort Wayne's First Church July 1, 1831.
 See Smallwood Noel tombstone photo in Lindenwood Cemetery in Find A Grave.

 Noll, John Francis Archbishop

-Noll, Will H.
+Noll, Will Henry

 Back to top